kadir-gunel/XLEs.jl/README.md

 # XLEs.jl

 Algorithms for bilingual lingual embedding alignments.
 This is the direct re-implementation of [vecmap](https://github.com/artetxem/vecmap) which was written in python.
-Right now, there is only one version which is unsupervised bilingual alignment.
+Right now, the unsupervised bilingual alignment is implemented.
 The supervsied version is pretty simple once you have a training data set.
 Just use the ```maporthogonal``` function.
 This will rotate the source space towards the target space; but also use a test set just to be sure.

 ### Note to myself
 1. share a main script.